helloSystem/docs/user/components/preferences/boot-environments.md

 # Boot Environments

 _Boot Environments_ are bootable clones of snapshots of the working system.
-Boot Environments allow you to create a safe failback Boot Environment before upgrading or making major changes to the system.
+Boot Environments allow you to create a safe fallback Boot Environment before upgrading or making major changes to the system.

 Other applications may create Boot Environments automatically before performing critical operations such as major operating system upgrades.